The ‘uHoo Virus Index’ is a patent pending technology that uses the power of air quality data to

 Conclusion

-The uHoo Virus Index and all parameters that uHoo measures gives us the ability to know what action to take to maintain a healthy
+The uHoo Virus Index and all parameters that uHoo measures gives us the ability to know what action to take to maintain a healthy indoor environment whether at home or in the workplace.
+Taking care of the space where we work and live, by keeping air quality healthy, is more than just for our own benefit, it’s also about saving lives.

-The uHoo Virus Index is intended to provide you information on indoor air quality to help you know how suitable your home/workplace is for viruses to survive and how the air quality affects your health and
+Disclaimer The uHoo Virus Index is intended to provide you information on indoor air quality to help you know how suitable your home/workplace is for viruses to survive and how the air quality affects your health and immune system.
+The uHoo Virus Index is not, and is not intended, for use in detecting, in any manner, the presence of any kind of virus or bacteria in your area.

 With the uHoo Virus Index, your air quality data can be transformed into actionable insights.
 Nevertheless, users should exercise their own independent judgment in conjunction with implementing such actions with proper cleanliness and sanitation measures.
 We at uHoo do not take responsibility for any decision taken by the user based solely on the information provided by uHoo.
 Users are solely responsible for any action that they may take.